AmateurECE/twardyece-services/README.md

 * Currently, only systems utilizing `dpkg` are supported.
 * Only `systemd` is supported.
-* Docker is required, as well as `docker-compose`.
+* Podman is required, as well as `docker-compose`.
 * Bash is required on the host, as well as `cron` and `grep`.

 # Open Container Images Used in this Package